tldr-pages/tldr/pages/common/cargo-test.md

 # cargo-test

-> Execute unit and integration tests of a Rust package.
+> Execute the unit and integration tests of a Rust package.
 > More information: <https://doc.rust-lang.org/cargo/commands/cargo-test.html>.

 - Only run tests containing a specific string in their names: